Karrueche Tran

-Karrueche Tran (/kəˈruːtʃi ˈtræn/ kə-ROO-chee-_-TRAN; born May 17, 1988) is an American socialite and actress.
+Karrueche Tientrese Tran (/kəˈruːtʃi ˈtræn/ kə-ROO-chee-_-TRAN; born May 17, 1988) is an American socialite and actress.
 Tran first gained public recognition for dating R&B singer Chris Brown.
 She is also known for starring as Virginia Loc on the TNT series Claws and for starring as Vivian Johnson in the web series The Bay (2013–2016), for which she won Daytime Emmy for Outstanding Performance by a Lead Actress in a Daytime Fiction Program at the 2021 Daytime Emmy Awards.
 Her win made her the first person of Asian Pacific American descent to win an Emmy for Lead Actress or Actor.
 She received two additional Daytime Emmy Awards from production credits shared by the entire cast and crew when The Bay won Outstanding Digital Daytime Drama Series in 2016 and 2017.

 Early life

 Tran is a native of Los Angeles, California.
 She was raised by her Vietnamese mother and Jamaican godmother.
 Her father is Black American.
 Tran identifies as biracial, and has a younger maternal half-brother.